SeldonIO/seldon-core/docs-gb/installation/learning-environment/README.md

 ### Single command

-To install Seldon Core 2 into a new local kind Kubernetes cluster, you can use the `seldon-all` playbook with a single command:
+To install Core 2 into a new local kind Kubernetes cluster, you can use the `seldon-all` playbook with a single command:

 ```bash
 ansible-playbook playbooks/seldon-all.yaml
 ```

-This creates a kind cluster and install ecosystem dependencies such kafka, prometheus, opentelemetry, and jager as well as all the seldon-specific components.
+This creates a kind cluster and installs ecosystem dependencies such kafka, Prometheus, OpenTelemetry, and Jaeger as well as all the seldon-specific components.
 The seldon components are installed using helm-charts from the current git checkout (`../k8s/helm-charts/`).